LukeHowellDev/tlk.io-wp-plugin/readme.txt

 = What short code do I use? =

-`[tlkio]` or `[tlkio channel="lobby" width="100%" height="500px" css="http://yourdomain.com/pathtoyour.css"]Chat is currently off.
+`[tlkio]` or `[tlkio channel="lobby" width="100%" height="500px" css="http://yourdomain.com/pathtoyour.css" activated="The chat has been activated." deactivated="The chat has been deactivated."]Chat is currently off.
 Check back later.[/tlkio]`

 = What short code options do I have? =

 * channel         - the name of the channel that you want to use. ex. 'lobby' or 'somethingrandom21'
 * width           - how wide will the chat window be? use percentage or pixel width. ex.
 '100%' or '500px'
 * height          - how high will the chat window be? use percentage or pixel width. ex.
 '100%' or '500px'
 * css             - link to an external stylesheet to easily add custom style to the embedded tlk.io chat. ex. 'http://yourdomain.com/custom.css'
+* activated       - message to show if the chat is activated while users are on the page
+* deactivated     - message to show if the chat is deactivated while users are on the page
 * Offline Message - this can tell the users of your webpage that you currently have the on page chat turned off. ex.
 'Plain text message of what you want to say'

 == Screenshots ==